terra-campaigns/arrival/campaign/timeline.md

 - 3627 NC Gerhardt Holzander starts building the Holzander Castle on Brezal Paths in the Ammuinoth
 - 3671 NC Tolfoddund mines are founded in the Naragzah mountains
 - 3727 NC Duergar moves into the Holzander Castle
-- 3767 NC Acrisae Scouts attack the Holzander Castle, but the FFKA claims the attack
+- 3767 NC Acrisae Scouts attack and burn down the Holzander Castle, but the FFKA claims the attack
 - 3774 NC Fūko is born in the Upper Ghost Domain
 - 3834 NC Dorfund Frostbraid joins the Paragon Force and falls in love with Gaelira
 - 3837 NC Dolman Frostbraid is born in the Kiranu Mines